flenniken/collections/readme.md

 You can zoom and pan an image with two fingers and double tap to restore it.

-You scroll left and right go to the previous and next images in the collection.
+You scroll left and right to go to the previous and next images in the collection.
 The next and previous images line up pixel perfect side by side.
 This is good for multi-images that look like one wide image.